pandorapanchan34-oss/aspidos-ai/README.md

   theory,
   timestamp: Date.now(),
   nonce: crypto.randomUUID(),
-  sessionId
+  sessionId,
 }, secret);
 ```

 > "We provide the gate.
-How strictly you lock it is up to you."

-ティア設定（tiers / evaluateTier / evaluateRisk）と同様、
-キー管理の方法も完全にあなた自身でカスタマイズしてください。
-AspidosAIは「門（Gate）」を提供するだけです。
-どれだけ厳しく鍵をかけるか、誰に鍵を渡すかは、あなたのポリシー次第です。
-"We provide the gate.
 How strictly you lock it — and who holds the key — is up to you."

+Like `tiers`, `evaluateTier`, and `evaluateRisk`, key management is fully operator-configurable.

 ## 🚦 Tier System